-Onumba.com –– A group of well-scrubbed, high-flying church flag bearers wanted to usher in the New Year for Nigeria to flourish.
+Onumba.com –– A group of well-scrubbed, high-flying church flag bearers wanted to usher in the New Year and a new Nigeria destined to flourish.

 So, they huddled up to discuss how best to achieve that.

 But what emerged out of that ecumenical gabfest was an unmitigated hogwash.
-In their infinite wisdom, prophetic epiphany and collective brilliance, their idea for making Nigeria a better place was for struggling citizens to embark on a 100 day fasting.
+In their infinite wisdom, prophetic epiphany and collective brilliance, their idea for making Nigeria a better place was for struggling citizens to embark on 100 days fasting.

 How about that?

 The floundering, bumbling throttlebottoms at the helm of the country’s kakistocracy are achieving pittance and shoving the country into a tormenting quagmire, underscoring their ill-preparedness to soothe the ululation and grievances of the aggrieved Nigerians.
 The presentation debacle of the newly minted Governor of Edo State Monday Okpebholo is a vivid harbinger of the seismic calamity of leadership bedeviling Nigeria.
-The governor managed to catapult himself to a dizzying apogee of mediocrity and disgrace after being incapable of reading his own budget figures.
+The governor openly displayed his mediocrity and lack of poise after being unable to read his own budget figures.
 “It is confusing me,” he said, awkwardly chuckling before the gobsmacked members of the state’s House of Assembly.

 So, given the urgency and complexity of Nigeria’s socio-economic conundrum and extreme impoverishment of the citizens, it would be utterly asinine and straight up irresponsible to believe that fasting is what’s needed to usher in competent leaders to steer Nigeria out of this deepening turbulence.
 That’s what elections do, for heaven’s sake.
 Where on God’s green earth, for crying out loud, has fasting been the linchpin to spur socio-economic development?